nextflow-io/training/docs/hands_on/04_implementation.md

 In this process, for each sample, we align the reads to our genome using the STAR index we created previously.

-You should implement a process having the following structure:
+The process has the following structure:

 -   **Name**: `rnaseq_mapping_star`
 -   **Command**: mapping of the RNA-Seq reads using STAR